 Degree Requirements

 GPA Credits 27 credits

 Total Credits 60 credits

+Other Admission to doctoral can- didacy

-Other Preliminary examination
+Preliminary examination

 Candidacy examination

 Doctoral dissertation

 Requirements for the Ph.D. in physics include a total of 60 credit hours in courses and research, including 27 hours of graded coursework.
 For details regarding the experimental proficiency requirement and specific course requirements, refer to the program handbook.